pinobatch/hello-world/Windows_setup.md

 (Or was adding `~/bin` a result of having tried to install devkitPro MSYS?)

+Generate an SSH key for this PC

+    ssh-keygen -t rsa
+    cat ~/.ssh/id_rsa.pub

+Add this public key to your keyring on your repository host and then test your connection by cloning one of your own repositories.
+See also [Connecting to GitHub with SSH].

 [Git for Windows]: https://git-scm.com/download/win
 [evanwill's instructions]: https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058
 [ezwinports]: https://sourceforge.net/projects/ezwinports/files/
+[Connecting to GitHub with SSH]: https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

 Configure Notepad++
 -------------------